Impact of dephased entangled states and varying measurement orientations on the reliability of cryptographic keys generated via the quantum protocol E91: A quantum simulation approach: Introduction

 In this work we study the effects of the FSS-driven dephasing in the entangled input state and those of the relative orientation between measurement axes on the performance of the E91 QKD protocol.
+We address the problem with the aid of quantum computation, which allows us to replace the corresponding laborious optical experiment with a succinct implementation in the IBM's API Qiskit.
 In the first part, we introduce the dephasing effects of the FSS on the entangled states produced in QDs.
-Afterward, we explore the influence of both, the FSS-driven dephasing and the orientation of the detection axes, in the execution of the QKD protocol E91, and derive the corresponding analytical expressions.
-Finally, by using a quantum computing implementation, we validate our model and discuss the impact of the analyzed variables on the performance of the key distribution process.
+Afterward, we explore the influence of both, the FSS-driven dephasing and the orientation of the detection axes in the execution of the QKD protocol E91, and derive the corresponding analytical expressions.
+Finally, we validate our model by means of the quantum computing implementation and discuss the impact of the analyzed variables on the performance of the key distribution process.